CooCOccO/aliyun-oss-ruby-sdk/README.md

 - You must set the `cname` to ***true*** when initializing the client.
 - The custom domain name is bound to a bucket of the OSS, so the client created in this method does not support List_buckets operations.
-- You still need to specify the bucket name during the {Aliyun::OSS::Client#get_bucket} operation and the bucket name should be the same as that bound to the domain name.
+- You still need to specify the bucket name during the {AliyunOSS::OSS::Client#get_bucket} operation and the bucket name should be the same as that bound to the domain name.

 #### Create a client using STS